Where can I view the recording of the YIC Applicant Webinar that took place on July 21, 2022?

 Do you have any social media networks?

 - You can find more info about GEEP on our website.
 We are also featured on social media platforms through our secretariat, the North American Association for Environmental Education (NAAEE).
 You can find NAAEE on Facebook, Instagram, and Twitter using the handle @theNAAEE.
-You can also subscribe to GEEP's quarterly newsletter.
+You can also subscribe to GEEP's newsletter.

 I still have questions!
 Who can I contact?